slawtul/hamster/README.md

 ## Key features

-* Paste multiple items at once
+* Select and paste multiple items at once
-* Save items to a file
-* Paste selected items with prefix and suffix
 * Transform an item to uppercase or lowercase
 * Mask an item with *******
+* Paste selected items with prefix and suffix
+* Save items to a file

 ## Development